 - (ii) The Employer shall decide which of the classifications listed above will be affected.
-Layoffs will be based on Employee seniority on the project site, subject to the remaining Employee(s) having the necessary skills and abilities to satisfactorily perform the remaining work. - 10.3 Seniority is based on the Established Commencement Date (ECD) or date of hire for the Employer and shall be maintained if an Employee is transferred to another site.
-For clarity, seniority is Employer specific but not site specific. - 10.4 When possible, the Employer shall notify the Union electronically three (3) days prior to layoff but no later than the day of layoff.
-Failure of the Employer to notify the Union of the layoff by the day of the layoff will entitle the Employee to an additional one (1) hours pay.
+Layoffs will be based on employee seniority on the project site, subject to the remaining employee(s) having the necessary skills and abilities to satisfactorily perform the remaining work. - 10.3 Seniority is based on the Established Commencement Date (ECD) and shall be maintained if an employee is transferred to another project site.

+- 10.4 When possible, the Employer shall notify the Union electronically three (3) days prior to layoff but no later than the day of the layoff.
+Failure of the Employer to notify the Union by the day of the layoff will entitle the Employee to an additional one (1) hour's pay. - 10.5 In the event of a reduction of staff, the Employer shall provide the CUSW hiring hall with an electronic notification on the date of said reduction.